madeleine68/flower-classification/README.md

 # flower-classification

-train an image classifier to recognize different species of flowers
+train an image classifier to recognize different species of flowers using PyTorch